ivan14416/PQC-and-QUIC-Performance-analysis-and-trade-offs/QUIC-PQC-Benchmarking/README.md

 # Post‑Quantum QUIC Demo with **OpenSSL 3.5.0** & **OQS‑Provider**

-This repository demonstrates how to build OpenSSL 3.5.0 with QUIC support, add the [Open Quantum Safe](https://openquantumsafe.org) *oqs‑provider* for post‑quantum algorithms, and run the bundled QUIC demo using PQC algorithms.
+This repository demonstrates how to build OpenSSL 3.5.0 with QUIC support, add the [Open Quantum Safe](https://openquantumsafe.org) *oqs‑provider* for post‑quantum algorithms, and run the bundled QUIC demo using PQC algorithms only on **Linux** devices.

 ---
 ## Table of Contents